instantiator/listsky/README.md

 1. Tests will run against your pull request to make sure there are no mistakes
 1. Your pull request will be reviewed, and if it passes it will be merged into the main repository

+Here's an [example pull request](https://github.com/instantiator/listsky/pull/9).
 If in doubt, ask a developer friend to help!

 ### 2. Create an issue (bit slower, bit less technical)